 - exercising regularly in accordance with a doctor’s advice or with the guidance of a cardiac rehabilitation specialist

-For more serious cases of right-sided heart failure, you may need an implanted device to support healthy heart function.
+For more severe cases of right-sided heart failure, you may need an implanted device to support healthy heart function.

-In some cases, surgery may be needed to correct a congenital heart defect that caused the heart failure.
+In some cases, surgery may be needed to correct a congenital heart defect that caused the heart failure or repair the heart valve that is dysfunctional.
 Or, in the most serious cases, a heart transplant may be necessary if other treatment options have been unsuccessful.

 Right-sided heart failure is a lifelong condition, and there is currently no cure.
 However, many people manage symptoms and maintain a decent quality of life.

-The key is to work closely with your doctor and follow your medication regimen exactly as prescribed.
+The key is to work closely with your doctor and follow your medication regimen precisely as prescribed.

 There are advances in mechanical support devices, suggesting that treatment options will continue to save and extend lives.